atsepkov/drone/README.md

 #### TestDrone.testAllStates (declarative mode) (WORK IN PROGRESS)

-    drone.testAllStates(params: {}, order: string[])
+    drone.testAllStates(params: {}, order?: string[])

 Tests whether all requested states can be navigated to and whether all requested transitions result in correct state navigations.
 States will be checked in random order, to maximize coverage between runs, but you can pass an `order` you want them traversed in to override that.
+If passed in order only includes a subset of declared states, only those states will be tested, be careful if you add new states and use order, you may miss them.
+If you want to test all states in the same order you declared them, you can pass
+`drone.allStates` property as an argument to order, this property is auto-populated when you add a new state.
+If you only want to test a subset of declarted states, but test them in random order, you can use `TestDrone.shuffle` method on your list before passing it to `testAllStates`.
+The default call without order is equivalent to `drone.testAllStates({}, drone.shuffle(drone.allStates))`.

-This test function alone can probably replace most of your UI tests.
+**Tip**: This test function alone can probably replace most of your UI tests.

 ### Page